melontini/andromeda-wiki/docs/mechanics/README.md

 ```
 > When the item hits a block, it will spawn a stone block where it hit.
 When it hits an entity, it will kill that entity.
 When it hits anything, it will spawn a lightning bolt and white particles at the impact location.

-As you can see, the syntax is pretty simple.
+As you can see, the syntax is quite simple.

-`item_id` accepts either 1 ID or an array of as many as you want.
+`item_id` takes either 1 ID or an array of as many as you want.

 There are 4 events and 5 command sources: